What Exactly Is the Metaverse?

 -

-Artificial Intelligence – powering avatars, environments, and automated interactions
+Artificial Intelligence: Powering avatars, environments, and automated interactions.

 -

-5G and Cloud Computing – delivering seamless, real-time connectivity
+5G and Cloud Computing: Delivering seamless, real-time connectivity.

 -

-Hold meetings in 3D virtual rooms instead of flat Zoom calls.
+Hold meetings in 3D virtual rooms.

 -